Thunder in My Heart

-Thunder in My Heart is the fifth album by the English singer-songwriter, Leo Sayer, and was released in 1977.
+Thunder in My Heart is the fifth album by the English singer-songwriter Leo Sayer, released in 1977.
 In 2006, a remixed dance version of the track, entitled "Thunder in My Heart Again", was released, credited to Meck featuring Leo Sayer.
 It reached No. 1 in the United Kingdom, and No. 16 in Australia.
 Along with a follow-up single, "Easy to Love", the song reached the Top 40 in the US and Canada.